benjaminion/upgrading-ethereum-book/src/book.md

 </div>

-This chapter is an edited and updated version of my original [homage to curve BLS12-381](https://hackmd.io/@benjaminion/bls12-381).
+This chapter is a revised and updated version of my original [homage to curve BLS12-381](https://hackmd.io/@benjaminion/bls12-381).
 It is not required reading &ndash; it's fine to treat the elliptic curve implementation as a black box &ndash; but I've included it for those who enjoy digging deeper.
 While curve BLS12-281 is the main focus, much of what follows covers broader background material on elliptic curves and pairings in general.
 As a non-mathematician[^fn-non-mathematician], all of this was very mysterious when I first encountered it; it has taken me quite a while to feel that I have some grasp of what's going on.

-[^fn-non-mathematician]: Many, many years ago I studied mathematics at both undergraduate and graduate levels, but I diligently shirked anything that looked like pure maths, such as group theory.
+[^fn-non-mathematician]: While I did study mathematics many, many years ago, I diligently shirked anything, such as group theory, that smelt like pure maths.
 I regret this now.

 #### Introduction